aprilmintacpineda/js-carousel/README.md

 - `animationSpeed` is the speed (in terms of milliseconds) of the transition animation.
 - `itemDuration` is the amount of time (in terms of milliseconds) it has to wait before transitioning to the next item.
 - `swipeThreshold` is the sensitivity of swipe, the lower the number the more sensitive the swipe will be, you don't want it to be very high otherwise the users would have a hard time navigating around using swipe.
 You don't want it to be very low, otherwise a click might become enough to navigate around using swipe.
 I suggest starting at `150` and tweaking it from there according to how you like it.
+- `noClone` to simulate infinite scroll, the library clones the first and the last elements, this could have unwanted effects if you are using it with ReactJS or InfernoJS.
+Set this configuration to `true` if you don't want this feature.
+This feature is being used by inferno-carousel and react-carousel.
+Consider using [react-carousel](https://github.com/aprilmintacpineda/react-carousel) or [inferno-carousel](https://github.com/aprilmintacpineda/inferno-carousel) so you don't need to worry about this.

 ## with npm